ctroutman23/fpl-project/README.md

 Using [this dataset](https://datahub.io/core/english-premier-league#season-2425), I completed the same steps above, creating an epl_stats table in my `fpl_picks.db`.

-I was then able to merge the data from the 2 tables together for team and individual game queries.
+I was then able to get team data for home and away specific stats.

+### Created An API to Connect My Database to Tableau Public

+### - Set Up Dashboard